donaldrauscher/blog-pelican/content/2018-08-29-movie-reviews-tf.markdown

 Slug: movie-reviews-tf
 Resources: jquery

 Recently, I've been having a lot of fun with Tensorflow!
-Here I'm building a DNN classifier with TF for classifying movie reviews as positive or negative.
+Here I'm building a DNN bag-of-words classifier with TF for classifying movie reviews as positive or negative.
 The data source is the [ACL 2011 IMDB dataset](http://ai.stanford.edu/~amaas/data/sentiment/).
 I used a [custom estimator](https://www.tensorflow.org/guide/custom_estimators) so that I could implement cosine annealing for learning rate decay.

 I used [Cloud ML Engine](https://cloud.google.com/ml-engine/docs/tensorflow/deploying-models) to deploy the model on GCP.
 I also used a Cloud Function to make the model accessible via a simple HTTP function.
 Give it a try!